 Or, it could be normal adolescence rearing its ugly head.

 Whatever the reason, the issues need to be resolved before they cause permanent damage to the stepfamily unit or ultimately, the marriage.
-To take on the trials facing your family, you must forge ahead with a united front, with the biological parent taking the lead.
+To take on the trials facing your family, you must forge ahead with a united front, with the biological parent taking the lead and learn how to deal with rude stepchildren.

 “Don’t worry that children never listen to you; worry that they are always watching you.” – Robert Fulghum.
 Parents are role models for their children.
 If you want respect, you must show respect.
 It is a two-way street.
 Don’t merely tell children what respect is, show them what respect looks likes.
 It does not consist of cursing, yelling, arguing, ignoring, refusing requests or name-calling.
 It does consist of active listening, being responsive, acknowledging another’s needs and plentiful amounts of compassion.
 In short, practice what you preach.